 2.3 Cardiff Model

 To combat the rising crime rate in his community, Dr. Shepherd of Cardiff University in Wales developed a system that brought together data sources from hospitals and law enforcement to build more complete crime maps (Kollar et al., 2018).
 A core tenant of this model was the idea of data sharing.
 By bringing together the desperate data sources, all invested parties would gain a better understanding of where crime was occurring in their community.
 This information could then be used by law enforcement and community leaders to seek answers as to the why of hotspots and treat them accordingly.
 This method proved to be so successful that it has gone on to be implemented from the “Netherlands to Australia and South Africa” (Sixteen US Cities in National Cardiff Violence Prevention Network, 2023).
-It is also noted that the United Statues adopted the Cardiff Model as official policy in 2018.
+It is also noted that the United States adopted the Cardiff Model as official policy in 2018.
 This resulted in the CDC creation of the toolkit referenced elsewhere in this study.
 To date, sixteen US cities have ongoing Cardiff Projects.
 In the UK, the recent 2022 study showed that across 14 similar cities to Cardiff, Wales, information sharing also lead to cost savings in addition to the reductions in crime (The Cardiff Model for Violence Prevention - Cardiff University, 2022).
 In an older but independent study, Boyle et al. (2013) were able to find a reduction in crime in a similar city to Cardiff.
 However, they were not able to attribute causal effects to the implementation.

 Previous works done by Grard et al. (2023) have aimed to curb the drug overdose metrics outlined above through the creation of drug overdose heat maps in Las Vegas.
 Grard et al. (2023) utilized the chief complaint field of medical records to create heat maps but due to the inconsistent nature of the records, they were unable to build more predictive models from the source material.
 One avenue to improve the data quality coming from hospitals was assessed by Nguyen et al. (2022).
 They showed that by creating a short screening for nurses to fill out, they were able to gather data beneficial for implementing the Cardiff Model.
 Beyond that, they found that nursing staff found the additional screening to be in alignment with their overall mission and didn’t interfere with their workflow.
 These findings are important because the primary gap in implementing the Cardiff Model is effectively utilizing the hospital data.
 Nguyen et al. (2022) reaffirmed the sentiment shared by Grard et al. (2023) that hospital records were inconsistent and difficult to generate predictive analytics from.